SCOTT PELLEY appeared to need a

 on its website, in the name of civility, by requiring that readers use

 Facebook accounts to post their responses.
-The action elicited a
+The action

 letter to the editor, published, in the print edition, citing the